Tolvic/new-project-setup/setup-database.md

 By default, Entity Framework interprets a property that's named ID or classnameID as the primary key

+Entity framework interprets properties that are named [ClassName]ID as a foreign key.

 ### Database Context Class
 A database context class is needed to coordinate EF Core functionality (Create, Read, Update, Delete).